Arthroscopic Rotator Cuff Repair

 • Less postoperative pain: Reduced muscle disruption often means less pain after surgery

-• High precision: Arthroscopy allows for a detailed view of the shoulder joint, aiding accurate cuff repair
+• High precision: Arthroscopy allows for a detailed view of the shoulder joint, aiding in accurate cuff repair

 While non-surgical treatments like physical therapy may help with minor shoulder injuries, arthroscopic shoulder surgery is often the best option for severe or persistent rotator cuff tears that need structural repair.